You wake up one morning to find yellow spots on your lawn. You’re not happy.

 Naturally, you want your grass green again, and fast.
 But what caused the problem?

 What causes yellow grass?
+How can you fix it?

 A lawn expert can often detect the problem without lab-testing the soil’s composition.
+See some potential solutions below.

 - If soil issues caused your yellow lawn, you can amend the soil with compost.
 This can help fix problems such as poor drainage and proper pH levels.